Multivariate incremental effects for continuous treatments: Studying the health effects of environmental mixtures: Assessing Health Impacts of PM PM2.5 Component Mixtures

-We now evaluate an important public health question regarding the health impacts of long-term exposure to fine particulate matter (PM$_{2.5}$) and its complex chemical mixtures.
-Specifically, we constructed a county-level dataset across the United States for the year 2019 to estimate the exposure-response relationship between PM$_{2.5}$ constituents and age-adjusted hospitalization rates per 10,000 people for Chronic Obstructive Pulmonary Disease (COPD).
-Our analysis obtained health records from the CDC Environmental Public Health Tracking Network (EPHTN) and CDC WONDER.
-High-resolution estimates of PM$_{2.5}$ mass and its chemical constituents are derived from the Atmospheric Composition Analysis Group \citep{van2019regional}.
+We now evaluate an important public health question regarding the health impacts of long-term exposure to fine particulate matter (PM$_{2.5}$) and its complex chemical mixture.
+We constructed a county-level dataset across the United States for the year 2019 to estimate the exposure-response relationship between PM$_{2.5}$ constituents and age-adjusted hospitalization rates per 10,000 people for Chronic Obstructive Pulmonary Disease (COPD).
+We obtained health records from the CDC Environmental Public Health Tracking Network (EPHTN) and CDC WONDER.
+High-resolution estimates of PM$_{2.5}$ mass and its chemical constituents were obtained from the Atmospheric Composition Analysis Group \citep{van2019regional}.
 To adjust for potential confounding, we integrated a broad set of sociodemographic, behavioral, and clinical covariates compiled from the U.S. Census Bureau and CDC surveillance systems.
-Our analysis focuses on a $q=5$ dimensional PM$_{2.5}$ component mixture: black carbon (BC), nitrates (NO$_3$), organic matter (OM), sulfates (SO$_4$), and ammonium (NH$_4$).
+Our analysis focuses on a $q=5$-dimensional PM$_{2.5}$ component mixture: black carbon (BC), nitrates (NO$_3$), organic matter (OM), sulfates (SO$_4$), and ammonium (NH$_4$).
 All reported curves use the cross-fitted one-step estimator from Section~\ref{sec:estimation} together with the empirical residual model shown to perform best in the simulation studies.
+Motivated by the simulation finding that finite-sample performance is driven primarily by estimation of the density ratio, we directly estimate $r_{\boldsymbol{\delta}}(\boldsymbol{w},\boldsymbol{x})$ using SoftBART and estimate $m_{\boldsymbol{\delta}}(\boldsymbol{x})$ by plugging in the fitted outcome regression for all non-BFGS estimands.
+For the Riemannian BFGS search, we instead use the estimates of $f$ and $\mu$ directly, which is required for providing a smooth objective for derivative-based optimization.